mozilla/bedrock/docs/mozilla-pager.rst

         var delayedPager = new Mozilla.Pager($('#delayed-pager'));
     </script>

+When creating a single pager using the ``new`` keyword, you can supply an optional second parameter.
+This parameter should be an object literal containing any of the following key/value pairs:

+- ``onCreate`` : specifies a function that will execute after the pager has been created.
+- ``afterPageChanged`` : specifies a function that will execute after the current page has changed.

 Once initialized, the ``pager-initialized`` class is applied to each ``pager`` element.

 If a pager does not have an ``id`` specified, the library will provide one during initialization in the form of ``mozilla-pager-X``, where ``X`` represents the new pager's creation order.